TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Fixed Ocean Monument bug preventing entrances to the Elder Guardian rooms from being made.
 ·Fixed Ocean Monument bug that let terrain blocks be generated in the Monument.
 Coral and Icebergs can rarely still be generated inside.
 ·Ocean Monument can be at a random height between Y = 67 and Y = 85 as they were at a fixed height at Y = 67 before to minimize the occurrence of the terrain block bug.
 ·Added columns and ramps to most biomes to give a more cave-like appearance as well as make travel between layers of land easier.
+All ocean biomes does not have columns/ramps.

      Blocks: